CSCD488-Winter2024/project-description-user-stories-and-glossary-ericboxgames/README.md

 ## Additional Documentation
-TODO: Provide links to additional documentation that may exist in the repo, e.g.,
-* Sprint reports
+* Sprint reports can be found under the documentation folder.
-* User links
+* Other documentation can be found in the documentation folder.

 ## License
-If you haven't already, add a file called LICENSE.txt with the text of the appropriate license.
+We currently do not have a license.
-We recommend using the MIT license: https://choosealicense.com/licenses/mit/
+Recommend using the MIT license: https://choosealicense.com/licenses/mit/